sbmlteam/sbmlteam.github.io/site/content/software/jsbml/_index.md

 #=====================================================================
 +++

-JSBML is a community-driven project to create a free, open-source, pure Java library for reading, writing, and manipulating SBML files and data streams.
+JSBML is a community-driven project to create a free, open-source (under [LGPL](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)), pure Java library for reading, writing, and manipulating SBML files and data streams.
 It is an alternative to the mixed Java/native code-based interface provided in [libSBML](/software/libsbml).

 The JSBML project's aim is to provide an SBML parser and library that maps all SBML elements to a flexible and extended type hierarchy.
 Where possible, JSBML strives to attain 100% API compatibility with the [libSBML](/software/libsbml) Java API, to facilitate a switch from one library to the other.
 Currently, JSBML supports all constructs for SBML up to the latest Level 3 Version 1 Release 1 specification, including an API to add support for SBML Level 3 packages.
 JSBML does not currently reimplement some of the more complex functions of libSBML such as consistency-checking and SBML validation; instead, these can be accessed via web services.

-{{< software-links download="https://github.com/sbmlteam/jsbml/releases" changes="https://github.com/sbmlteam/jsbml/blob/jsbml-1.4/NEWS.md" tracker="https://github.com/sbmlteam/jsbml/issues/" docs="jsbml-docs" repo="https://github.com/sbmlteam/jsbml" forum="https://groups.google.com/forum/#!forum/jsbml-development">}}
+{{< software-links download="https://github.com/sbmlteam/jsbml/releases" changes="https://github.com/sbmlteam/jsbml/blob/jsbml-1.5/NEWS.md" tracker="https://github.com/sbmlteam/jsbml/issues/" docs="jsbml-docs" repo="https://github.com/sbmlteam/jsbml" forum="https://groups.google.com/forum/#!forum/jsbml-development">}}

 ## Please cite the papers if you use JSBML